apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 example, the S3Guard DynamoDB table is tracking a different ETag than the ETag shown in the exception.
-This may suggest the object was updated in S3 without involvement from S3Guard or there was a transient failure when S3Guard tried to write to S3.
+This may suggest the object was updated in S3 without involvement from S3Guard or there was a transient failure when S3Guard tried to write to DynamoDB.

-* S3 is exhibiting read-after-overwrite eventual consistency.
+* S3 is exhibiting read-after-overwrite temporary inconsistency.
 The S3Guard
 metadata was updated with a new ETag during a recent write, but the current read is not seeing that ETag due to S3 eventual consistency.
 This exception prevents the reader from an inconsistent read where the reader sees an older version of